 Some debts are loving, long-term commitments.
 When you buy a house, for example, you’re saying “I do” to a mortgage that’s going to be a part of your life for the next 30 years.

-Other debts are casual flings that turn into a decade-long tempest of bitter, painful torment.
+Other debts are casual flings that may turn painful in a hurry.
 You try to say goodbye, but setbacks and circumstances keep that debt sticking around for years and years, to the point where you can’t even remember where that debt came from and why you ever wanted it in your life.

 Debt has a way of sticking around longer than you’d like it to, but what if it never went away?
 What if debt followed you all the way to your end of days?

-According to a new survey from CreditCards.com, at least 21 percent of Americans believe they will never, ever be free of debt.
-That’s up from 18 percent last year.
+According to a survey from CreditCards.com, at least 21 percent of Americans believe they will never, ever be free of debt.

 Is this a case of misplaced doom and gloom?
 Or are Americans actually more likely to die in debt?

 The numbers aren’t promising.
 For starters, seniors are filing bankruptcy with historically high frequency.
 A study by the University of Michigan Law School found that consumers 65 and older carry 50 percent more credit card debt than younger consumers, which is the major reason why that age group has the fastest rising bankruptcy rate.